 • Strategic Typography - Use size, colour and font variations to establish text hierarchy.

-• Impactful Data Visualizations - Charts, graphs and infographics should pop visually.
+• Impactful Data Visualisations - Charts, graphs and infographics should pop visually.

 • Relevant, High-Quality Photographs - Images that reinforce your messaging.